machinekoder/pickit-docs/docs/examples/pickit-example-case-picking-of-randomly-stacked-boxes.rst

 Here the application is solved by looking for squares with Pickit Pattern.
 The dimension of the squares that is looked for is the same as the width of the objects.
 By looking for these squares we know that each attachment point is found is always somewhere on the part.
-See image below to see how 4 different attachment points are calculated for the first layer (2 for each box).
+See image below to see how four different attachment points are calculated for the first layer (two for each box).
 The system does not look for the object as a whole but will look for small planes on the object good enough to attach himself to.
 This is what we call the small plane strategy.